The T-80 turned out to be a complete disaster. T-80 turned out to be a complete disaster. Fuel tank capacity is 80 tons.

 Shots to the cannon

-(of which in the conveyor of the loading mechanism)
+(of which in the loading mechanism conveyor)

-to machine gun (7.62 mm)
+to a machine gun (7.62 mm)

 1250

-to machine gun (12.7 mm)
+to a machine gun (12.7 mm)

 Aerosol grenades

 “A tank that defies time.
-To the 25th anniversary of the T-80 tank.
+To the 25th anniversary of the T-80 tank."
 Team of authors: M. V. Ashik, A. S. Efremov, N. S. Popov.
 St. Petersburg.
 2001

-The Soviet main tank T 80 had the following modifications: T-80U, T-80B (T-80BV), T-80UD and T-80U-M1 Bars, although the latter is a completely Russian tank created in Russia after the collapse of the USSR.
+The Soviet main tank T 80 had the following modifications: T-80U, T-80B (T-80BV), T-80UD and T-80U-M1 "Bars", although the latter is a completely Russian tank, created in Russia after the collapse of the USSR.
 Below is a table describing all the main characteristics of the T-80 and its modifications.

-TTX of the main modifications of the T-80 tank
+Performance characteristics of the main modifications of the T-80 tank

 Modification T-80 T-80B (T-80BV) T-80U T-80UD

-Plant-developer Kirovsky plant Kharkov plant
+Development plant Kirovsky plant Kharkov plant

 Adopted 1976 1978 1985 1987